DjDeveloperr/discord-docs-parser/README.md

 ## TODO/Ideas

-- Write "language plugins" to create typings for various other languages.
+- Write more language plugins to create typings for various other languages.
+- Look for anything missing from typings generated.

 ## Contributing